yetanotherco/aligned_layer/examples/l2/README.md

 make batcher_start_ethereum_package
 ```

-- Generate the env files for contracts
+- Generate the `.env` files for the contracts and L2:

 ```shell
 make gen_env_contract_devnet
 make gen_env_l2_devnet
 ```

-- Generate a pre funded wallet (or create one as specified in the previous readme)
+- Generate a pre funded wallet (or create one as specified [previously here](#1-create-keystore)):

 ```shell
 # This will generate the keystore and fund it on aligned